-At Foulkes Vision, our Chicago-area ophthalmologists understand that Chronic Dry Eye Syndrome may arise due to a variety of reasons including dehydration, certain medications, long-term contact lens use, as part of a medical condition, or as an occasional side effect of such vision correction procedures such has LASIK or KAMRA™.
+At Foulkes Vision, our Chicago-area ophthalmologist understands that chronic dry eye syndrome may arise due to a variety of reasons, including dehydration, certain medications, long-term contact lens use, as part of a medical condition, or as an occasional side effect of such vision correction procedures.

-If you’re one of the 10 million Americans who suffers from dry eye syndrome, a nagging condition in which your natural tear production fails to adequately lubricate your eyes, please call the Chicago-area eye doctors at Foulkes Vision in Lombard, Illinois at (888) 207-1404.
-We can provide relief your discomfort and potentially vision-disabling symptoms.
+If you’re one of the 10 million Americans who suffers from dry eye syndrome, a nagging condition in which your natural tear production fails to adequately lubricate your eyes, please call Foulkes Vision in Lombard, Illinois, at 630-724-1400.
+We can provide relief for your discomfort and potentially vision-disabling symptoms.

 Do You Have Chronic Dry Eye Syndrome?